EricWilbanks/faseAlign/docs/development.rst

 Notes on Development
 --------------------

 The acoustic models used in this tool are triphone-HMMs trained using the HTK on data from 20 spontaneous interviews from the Corpus del Español de Raleigh-Durham (CERD) created and maintained by Drs. `Jim Michnowicz`_ and `Rebecca Ronquest`_.
-A detailed description of the development of this tool can be found in the slides from our `NWAV 2015`_ presentation`.
+A detailed description of the development of this tool can be found in the slides from our `NWAV 2015`_ presentation.